Doctor of Dental Surgery (DDS) Program

 Are you ready to apply to the Ostrow School of Dentistry’s Doctor of Dental Surgery (DDS) program?
 Applicants must meet the following criteria to be considered for admission:

 All preparatory coursework must have been taken from an accredited college or university in the United States or Canada.
 No specific undergraduate major is required.
-Accelerated programs in the sciences are generally not transferable.
+We do not accept accelerated programs in the sciences.
 Contact the Office of Admissions for information about transferable courses and course equivalences.

 A minimum of 60 semester units must be completed or in progress at the time of application.
 Prerequisite coursework must be completed before an applicant begins the DDS program.
 Coursework from a junior or community college is acceptable.
 However, preference is given to applicants who have taken prerequisites at a four-year college or university.